Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Metric of Transport Difficulty

-\begin{defn}[Transport Complexity] We say that the \emph{transport complexity} of the class of random social data disseminations $\mathbb{D}_{\mathcal{S}}$ is of order $ \Theta(f(n)) $ bit-meters per second if there are deterministic constants $ c_1 > 0 $ and $ c_2 < \infty $ such that: there exists a communication architecture $\mathbb{N}$ and corresponding transport schemes such that
+Based on the definition of feasible transport load, we finally define the \emph{transport complexity}. \begin{defn}[Transport Complexity] We say that the \emph{transport complexity} of the class of random social data disseminations $\mathbb{D}_{\mathcal{S}}$ is of order $ \Theta(f(n)) $ bit-meters per second if there are deterministic constants $ c_1 > 0 $ and $ c_2 < \infty $ such that: There exists a communication architecture $\mathbb{N}$ and corresponding transmission schemes such that

-and for any possible communication architectures and transport schemes, it holds that:
+and for any possible communication architectures and transmission schemes, it holds that:

 \end{defn}